April 10th, 2009 by Jihye Chang

 John Alexander’s on Main Ave., Moorhead – right next door to the Juano’s.
 Nice atmosphere, nicely written menu.
 Their best meal and best deal is Sunday Brunch, not their lunch or dinner.
 (Hamburger and fish & chips are good, but other items may bring you a big disappointment.)
 I always have hard time deciding what to eat for brunch, and buffet is a bit too much for me.
 Here you can choose one from yogurt, granola and fruit sort of thing and then select your main dishes such as omelet and pancake.

-HoDo – this place has a really nice feel to it, but I don’t care so much for their food.
-It’s always trying too hard to be cool and the flavor of dishes is always off a little bit or lacking something.
+HoDo – this place has a really nice feel to it, but their food is not my favorite.
+(It always seems to be trying too hard to be cool and the flavor of dishes is always off a little bit or lacking something.)
 I like their mini-desserts because of their fun size.
 Sorbet is the best choice.
 (Meyer Lemon sorbet was good.)
 Cool place to hang out and drink, although the bar area is a bit too loud for my taste.

 Sarello’s in Moorhead, near the mall – I have been there only once, but it seemed to be popular and it was good.
 To me this restaurant was a bit over-priced, but the service was really nice and food was very well prepared.
 I had a seabass with cornmeal crust which was nice enough but not memorable like some of the dishes I had at the Silver Moon.
 I don’t even remember what my husband ordered here..!
 Nice bread and butter.
 It feels a bit boxy and crowded.
 (Probably because the space used to be an office.)